theupdateframework/pep-maximum-security-model/README.rst

-The implementation MAY encrypt key files with AES-256-CTR-Mode and strengthen passwords with PBKDF2-HMAC-SHA256 (100K iterations by default, but this may be overriden by the developer).
-The current Python implementation of TUF can use any cryptography library (support for PyCA cryptography will be added in the future), may override the default number of PBKDF2 iterations, and the KDF tweaked to taste.
+The implementation MAY encrypt key files with AES-256-CTR-Mode and strengthen passwords with PBKDF2-HMAC-SHA256 (100K iterations by default, but this may be overridden by the developer).
+The current Python implementation of TUF can use any cryptographic library (support for PyCA cryptography will be added in the future), may override the default number of PBKDF2 iterations, and the KDF tweaked to taste.